moodlebox/moodlebox/README.md

 #### Version 1.3, 2016-08-21

 * Local DNS provided, enabling every device (with or without zeroconf) to access the MoodleBox via the FQDN `moodlebox.home`.
-* Moodle URL changed from moodlebox.local to moodlebox.home; the old URL redirects to the new one.
+* Moodle URL changed from `moodlebox.local` to `moodlebox.home`; the old URL redirects to the new one.

 #### Version 1.2.1, 2016-08-20